etherisc/depeg-contracts/README.md

 The depeg definition is based on data provided by the [Chainlink price feed](https://docs.chain.link/docs/data-feeds/price-feeds/) for stable coin USD1.
 See [Contract addresses](https://docs.chain.link/docs/data-feeds/price-feeds/addresses/?network=ethereum) for available price feeds.
+See [this repository](https://github.com/etherisc/poc-chainlink-pricefeed) for some initial analysis of Chainlink price feeds for stable coins.

 The following definition for a deterministic definition of a depeg event may be used.